PRO-GUNE/identity-application-authz-topaz/README.md

    Directory respectively.
 3. _AuthorizerInterface_ - Defines the _is, query_ and _decisiontree_ endpoints to call the _is, query_ and
    _decisiontree_ endpoints of the Authorizer respectively.
+4. _AuthorizerRequestInterface_ - Defines a common interface for all authorizer requests.
-4. DirectoryItemInterface - Defines a common interface for directory relations, directory objects, directory request objects
+5. _DirectoryRequestInterface_ - Defines a common interface for all directory requests.
+6. _HttpsInterface_ - Defines an interface for the Https handler.

 ## Objects
 It is required to maintain the following representations to execute the requests to the topaz service successfully.